dotnet/AspNetCore.Docs/aspnetcore/razor-components/layouts.md

 ## Centralized layout selection

 Every folder of a an app can optionally contain a template file named *_ViewImports.cshtml*.
 The compiler includes the directives specified in the view imports file in all of the Razor templates in the same folder and recursively in all of its subfolders.
 Therefore, a *_ViewImports.cshtml* file containing `@layout MainLayout` ensures that all of the components in a folder use the *MainLayout* layout.
-There's no need to repeatedly add `@layout` to all of the *\*.cshtml* files.
+There's no need to repeatedly add `@layout` to all of the *.razor* files.

 Note that the default template uses the *_ViewImports.cshtml* mechanism for layout selection.
-A newly created app contains the *_ViewImports.cshtml* file in the *Pages* folder.
+A newly created app contains the *_ViewImports.cshtml* file in the *Components/Pages* folder.

 ## Nested layouts